 It's the digital notebook that lets you take notes any way you want.
-Here's how to get started with OneNote and take your notes to the next level.
+In this OneNote tutorial, we'll teach you how to take your notes to the next level.

 The first step to getting started with OneNote, naturally, is to go grab the free app at https://www.onenote.com/.
 OneNote is available for Windows, Mac, Android, and iOS.
 There's also an online version and a Windows 10 App version that's more touch-friendly than the desktop version and also simpler.
 Each version differs from the others at least slightly in terms of features, with OneNote on Windows desktop packed with the most features.
 However, the essential ways you can use OneNote, such as how you organize notes, are the same no matter what device you're using.

 Note: You'll need a Microsoft account to use OneNote since your notebooks and notes will be stored on Microsoft's free cloud service, OneDrive.
 If you are an Office 365 subscriber, however, you can store your notebooks anywhere on your hard drive.